Collaborate with PUM

 Criteria for SMEs

-- Your SME should employ between 10 and 250 full-time (more than 20 hours) employees.
+- you have between 10 and 250 full-time employees

 Criteria for organisations supporting SMEs

-- Your incubator should have supported at least 5 start-ups in the last year.
+- have supported at least 5 start-ups in the past year

-- Your incubator should be able to support a minimum of 10 SMEs per year.
+- be able to support at least 10 SMEs per year

 We operate in 22 sectors